hebcal/hebcal-es6/README.md

 `options.location` to an instance of `Location`.
 By default, candle lighting time is 18 minutes before sundown (40 minutes for Jerusalem) and Havdalah is calculated according to Tzeit Hakochavim - Nightfall (the point when 3 small stars are observable in the night time sky with the naked eye).
+The default Havdalah option (Tzeit Hakochavim) is calculated when the sun is 8.5° below the horizon.
 These defaults can be changed using these options:
 * `options.candleLightingMins` - minutes before sundown to light candles
 * `options.havdalahMins` - minutes after sundown for Havdalah (typical values are 42, 50, or 72).
    Havdalah times are supressed when `options.havdalahMins=0`.

+If both `options.candlelighting=true` and `options.location` is specified, Chanukah candle-lighting times and minor fast start/end times will also be generated.
+Chanukah candle-lighting is at dusk (when the sun is 6.0° below the horizon in the evening) on weekdays, at regular candle-lighting time on Fridays, and at regular Havdalah time on Saturday night (see above).

+Minor fasts begin at Alot HaShachar (sun is 16.1° below the horizon in the morning) and end when 3 medium-sized stars are observable in the night sky (sun is 7.083° below the horizon in the evening).

 Two options also exist for generating an Event with the Hebrew date:
 * `options.addHebrewDates` - print the Hebrew date for the entire date range